School Spirits (2023 TV series)

-School Spirits is an American supernatural teen drama television series created by Megan Trinrud and Nate Trinrud that premiered on Paramount+ on March 9, 2023.
-The series, adapted from the forthcoming graphic novel by the Trinruds and Maria Nguyen, stars Peyton List, Kristian Ventura, Milo Manheim, and Spencer MacPherson.
-In June 2023, the series was renewed for a second season, which premiered on January 30, 2025.
-In March 2025, the series was renewed for a third season.
+School Spirits is an American supernatural teen drama television series created by Megan Trinrud and Nate Trinrud, adapted from their own graphic novel with Maria Nguyen, that premiered on Paramount+ on March 9, 2023.
+Featuring an ensemble cast led by Peyton List, Kristian Ventura, and Milo Manheim, the series follows a teenaged girl (List) who becomes stuck in the afterlife and must investigate her own mysterious disappearance, leading to a discovery of many dark secrets.
+The series's third season premiered in January 2026.
+In March 2026, after the third-season finale, the series was renewed for a fourth season.

 Plot

 Set in the fictional town of Split River, Wisconsin, the show follows Maddie, a teen girl stuck in the afterlife investigating her own mysterious disappearance; she goes on a crime-solving journey as she adjusts to high school in the afterlife, but the closer she gets to the truth, the more secrets and lies she discovers.